 The drawback could be that the weight behind a belt sander makes it a bit more efficient/aggressive in removing the stock.

-For dust removal, it comes with a dust box, which does a pretty good job, but if you want to up the dust removal game, you can hook it up to a shop vac.
+It comes with a dust collector box for dust removal, which does a pretty good job, but if you want to up the dust removal game, you can hook it up to a shop vac.
 As it comes with two vacuum adaptors, you shouldn’t have a problem here.

 Although not designed for a professional type of work, it’s an excellent sander and exceptional value for money that will handle any DIY jobs.
 Plus, it has terrific user reviews on Amazon.